bitgamma/plug_auth/README.md

 PlugAuth.CredentialStore.Agent.put_credentials(token, %{role: :admin})
 ```

 The last argument in both cases can be any term, except nil.
-On succesful authentication it will be stored by the authentication plug in the assign map of the connection with the :authenticated_user atom as key.
+On successful authentication it will be stored by the authentication plug in the assign map of the connection with the :authenticated_user atom as key.
 You can retrieve it using

 ```elixir
 PlugAuth.Authentication.Utils.get_authenticated_user(conn)